 AR 15’s may be the most common gun from America, but the AK-47 will forever be the favorite gun from Russia.
-Nothing quite conjures up the American imagination like the AK-47.
 Love it or hate it, these guns are now manufactured domestically making them almost as American as the M-16.

-These rifles have reputation of being crude, inaccurate and primitive weapons.
-Nothing to be further from the truth.
+These rifles have reputation for being crude, inaccurate and primitive weapons.
+Nothing could be further from the truth.
 While many people compare AR 15’s to scalpels and AK-47s to hatchets, AK-47s can be used just as surgically and precisely as an AR 15.

 AK-47s can benefit tremendously from the use of a scope or red dot optic.
-They were designed well before every person was considered to ever need an optic and is reflected in the firearms function.
+They were designed well before every person felt they needed an optic and this is reflected in the firearms function.
 Mounting a scope to an AK-47 is tricky and easy to get wrong.

 Here are the best scopes for AK-47 on the market, as well as a few tips and tricks to making sure that you get it mounted up properly.

 Table of Contents

 - How to Choose a Rifle Scope for an AK-47?